constantology/d8/README.md

 d8 formats Dates into Strings and conversley turns Strings into Dates based on [php formatting options](http://php.net/manual/en/function.date.php).

 As d8 extends JavaScript's native `Date` & `Date.prototype` – the CORRECT way – there is no actual global called d8.
-Instead all static and instance methods are available from the native `Date` & `Date.prototype` respectively.
+Instead all static and instance methods are available on the native `Date` & `Date.prototype` respectively.

 currently the only locales available are: